camunda/camunda-docs-manual/content/reference/forms/embedded-forms/controls/_index.md

 # The `cam-business-key` Directive

-The `cam-business-key` is aimed to be used on a free text input field in order to define a businessKey at the [start of a process]({{< ref "/reference/rest/process-definition/post-submit-form.md" >}}).
+The `cam-business-key` is aimed to be used on a free text input field in order to define a businessKey at the {{< restref page="submitForm" text="start of a process" tag="Process-Definition" >}}.
 This attribute is only relevant when the form is aimed to start a process.

 ```html